vectordotdev/vector/website/content/en/blog/adaptive-request-concurrency.md

 ### The role of configuration

 Vector never stops quietly making the linear up vs. exponential down decision in the background, and it works out of the box with zero configuration beyond enabling the feature, which is currently on an opt-in basis in version 0.11.
-You can enable ARC in an HTTP sink by setting the [`request.concurrency`](request_concurrency) parameter to `adaptive`.
+You can enable ARC in an HTTP sink by setting the [`request.concurrency`][request_concurrency] parameter to `adaptive`.
 Here's an example for a Clickhouse sink:

 ```toml
 [sinks.clickhouse_internal]